 kaill's most novel gift.
-It was a com-plete and very lovely Hawaiian costume, sent by one of her staunchest admirers.
+It was a complete and very lovely Hawaiian costume, sent by one of her staunchest ad-

 An elephant, hand-carved and a magnificent piece of art, is the fan gift that Estelle Taylor prizes above all others.